aninditadash/javascript_basics/webpack/README.md

 By setting the mode parameter to either `development`, `production` or `none`, we can enable webpack's built-in optimizations that correspond to each environment.
 The _default value is production_.

+#### **Plugins**

+While loaders are used to transform certain types of modules, plugins can be leveraged to perform a wider range of tasks like bundle optimization, asset management and injection of environment variables.

 webpack.config.js
 ```
 const path = require("path");
+const HtmlWebpackPlugin = require('html-webpack-plugin');

 module.exports = {
   entry: "./src/app.js",